 Look for the missing areas

 When making the selection, I might miss some tiny areas of the photo, for example, the windows in the tower.
-To find these tiny areas, you can zoom in the photo use the shortcuts (Win: Ctrl+ +, Mac: Cmd + +).
+To find these tiny areas, you can zoom in on the photo using shortcuts (Win: Ctrl+ +, Mac: Cmd + +).
 To zoom out use the shortcut (Win: Ctrl + -, Mac: Cmd + -)

 Now I am going to fix these areas.
 I will paint the missing area by using the eyedropper tool and the brush tool.
 You can pick them from the toolbar